qu1queee/build/docs/build.md

 ## Build Validations

-In order to prevent users from triggering `BuildRuns`(_execution of a Build_) that will eventually fail because of wrong or missing dependencies.
+In order to prevent users from triggering `BuildRuns` (_execution of a Build_) that will eventually fail because of wrong or missing dependencies or configuration settings.
 The Build controller will validate them in advance.
 If all validations are successful, users can expect a `Succeeded` `Status.Reason`, however if any of the validations failed, users can rely on the `Status.Reason` and `Status.Message` fields, in order to understand the root cause.

 | Status.Reason | Description |
 | --- | --- |